Transfer Credit Policies

 Other transfer credit information

-In calculating the transfer admission GPA, the Office of Admissions uses all transferable academic courses, including repeats, from all regionally accredited colleges the student has attended.
+In calculating the transfer admission GPA, the Office of Admissions uses all transferable academic courses from all regionally accredited colleges the student has attended.

 Specific letter grades do not transfer and transfer work does not affect the official Western Washington University institutional grade point average.